EDEK Socialist Party: 21st century

 In the 2001 general elections EDEK won 6.5% of the votes cast and 4 of the 56 seats in the House of Representatives of Cyprus.
 EDEK was one of the most outspoken opponents of the Annan Plan for the reunification of Cyprus, which was voted on, and ultimately rejected by the Greek Cypriot community in the 2004 referendum.
 In the elections of 21 May 2006, the first since the referendum, the party increased its vote share to 8.9%, and won 5 out of 56 seats.

 EDEK backed Dimitris Christofias of the Progressive Party of Working People (AKEL) in the second round of the February 2008 presidential election.
 On the proposal of EDEK's Political Bureau, 109 members of its Central Committee voted in favor of supporting Christofias, five voted against, and two abstained.
 In February 2010 EDEK quit from the government coalition due to its dispute concerning the decisions of Dimitris Christofias in the Cyprus Problem.

 The party leader, Yiannakis Omirou, was elected as President of the House of Representatives of the Republic of Cyprus, following the 2011 general elections, in which EDEK obtained 8.93% of the votes and five seats in Parliament.

 In the February 2013 presidential election, EDEK backed the independent candidate Yiorgos Lillikas.
 The former minister of foreign affairs in Tassos Papadopoulos' cabinet.
 In the second round, EDEK decided not to back any other candidate, neither the DISY candidate Nicos Anastasiades, or AKEL candidate Stavros Malas.

 In January 2015, House President Yiannakis Omirou resigned from EDEK's leadership.
 In March he was succeeded by his deputy Marinos Sizopoulos.

 In November 2022, the party's name was changed to EDEK Socialist Party.

+In the 2026 legislative election, the party lost all its seats in the House of Representatives, marking the first time since the party entered parliament in 1970 that EDEK has been without representation in the House, ending a 56-year presence in parliament.